cube3power/atsd/sql/README.md

 ENDTIME(calendarExpression, string timeZone)
 ```

-The function can be used to perform calendar arithmetic in a time zone different from the server time zone.
+The function can be used to perform calendar arithmetic in a time zone different from the database time zone.

 ```sql
 SELECT value, datetime,